 The purpose of this document is to consolidate policy recommendations derived from research findings under Work Packages (WP) 2-6., integrating the outcomes of the citizen engagement exercise (task 7.1), as well as the discussions from three policy workshops (task 7.2).
-These recommendations aim to facilitate the scaling-up and duplication of low-carbon practices while addressing barriers encountered at the local level.
+These recommendations aim to facilitate the scaling-up and duplication of sufficiency lifestyles while addressing barriers encountered at the local level.
+This document is an extended version of the deliverable 7.2 (D7.2, working paper gathering policy recommendations for the scaling-up and duplication of low-carbon practices developed and tested with various stakeholders) that was issued previously.
+It adds to D7.2 a section that illustrates policy design recommendations with examples taken from task 5.3 (quantifying sufficiency scenario assumptions), as well as examples and recommendations from WP 2-6 in other existing sections.